 You will need to submit your motion a few weeks before Conference starts, usually 5-8 weeks.
 Emergency motions and amendments can be submitted up to a few days before Conference.
 And procedural motions can be submitted at any time.

-The deadlines for 2019 Autumn Conference are at mid-day on the dates below:
+The deadlines for our 2020 Conference are at the dates and times listed below:

 You can ask for advice on motions by contacting firstname.lastname@example.org